11AbiRam11/ETL_Py-to-Sql/README.md

 ## Testing

-The project includes unit tests for the API pipeline logic.
-To run the tests, execute the following command while the services are running:
+To run the unit tests for the API pipeline logic, execute the following command while the services are running:

 ```bash
 docker-compose exec etl python -m unittest tests/test_api_pipeline.py
 ```
-This command runs the tests inside the `etl` container to ensure the environment is consistent.

 ## Code Quality and Best Practices